True.ink is a horse-buying, whiskey-bottling non-media media company

 But this was last year’s experience.
 Already, he’s getting ready for the next one, which will be this fall.
 Attendees will take over a 15th-century hacienda, where they’ll experience and learn about the Tlaxcalan culture.
 “They worship the jaguar,” he tells me.
 “They have some very unique things that are native there.
 One is pulque, which is sort of like the old drink of the gods, which is fermented maguey–honey water from the inside of the maguey plant.
 And we also have a shaman that we do a temazcal with, his name is Galo.
 And there’s also some bull ranchers who we’ve become friends with, so people can cape bulls if they want.”

 Gray also has plans to lead people through a Peyote ritual.
-Another experience in the pipeline Gray describes, in San Luis Potosi, will take members to a local potter.
+Another experience in the pipeline Gray describes, in Oaxaca, will take members to a local potter.
 “This woman who makes pottery by hand, does it the old style way.
 They use a brush fire for the kiln.”

 He has a million stories to tell of experiences True has led and others he plans to facilitate.
 His team is setting up excursions to wineries in both California and Uruguay.
 People would be able to see the vineyards and taste one-of-a-kind grapes from unique growers Gray has come to know over the years, whose wine is unique and a cut above the rest.

-Note: This story has been updated to clarify “The People’s Horse” experience.
-An earlier version of this story misstated a True member’s name and the location of the horse farm.
-We regret the error.